Friday, May 16, 2025

 Sunday, January 12, 2025

-Two years after Folker, 8 original Westerberg compositions, with Tommy Stinson contributing bass and backing vocals to 2 tracks, were released on the soundtrack album to Open Season (Lost Highway, 2006), an animated comedy (a now rare 10 inch vinyl mini album was also released featuring 5 of Westerberg's soundtrack songs from the CD + 2 tracks unique to this release: an alternate version of 1 song and a "Replacements version" of a non PW song performed by Deathray on the soundtrack).
+Two years after Folker, 8 original Westerberg compositions, with Tommy Stinson contributing bass and backing vocals to 2 tracks, were released on the soundtrack album to Open Season (Lost Highway, 2006), an animated comedy.
+A now rare 10 inch vinyl mini album was also released featuring 5 of Westerberg's soundtrack songs from the CD + 2 tracks unique to this release: an alternate version of 1 song and a "Replacements version" of a non PW song originally performed by Deathray on the soundtrack.

 Then Paul seemingly pulled the plug connecting him to what we know as the "music industry."

-This article is an attempt to make sense of Westerberg-related releases following Open Season in 2006, up to the final Dry Wood Garage release in September 2017, the last time the world has heard from Westerberg in any meaningful fashion.
-This period kicks off on a high note with 49:00, one of Westerberg's greatest creations and possibly his best post-Mats release.
-Any additional info will be updated as needed.
+One of the primary goals of this article is an attempt to make sense of Westerberg-related releases following Open Season in 2006, up to the final Dry Wood Garage digital release in September 2017, the last time the world has heard from Westerberg in any meaningful fashion.* This period of underground studio work was also devoid of any significant live solo activity, although Westerberg's public profile was, of course, as high as it ever was when the Replacements reunited from 2013-2015.
+This (last?) chapter of Westerberg's profesional life kicked off on a high note with 49:00, one of his greatest creations and possibly his best post-Mats release.

 PAUL WESTERBERG RELEASES 2008-2017